nanoelectronics-new/Nanoqtt-new-qtt-tutorial/docs/source/OPX.rst

 Qcodes measurement
 ----------------
-If you want to do sweep other parameter than opx via qcode, you need first to create a function that return the qua program and then do the qcodes measurement.
-The qcodes measurement change the sweeping parameter, run the qua program inner the infinite loop, break it at the pause then change again the external parameter,...
+If you want to sweep other parameters than opx via qcode, you need first to create a function that returns the qua program and then do the qcodes measurement.
+The qcodes measurement changes the sweeping parameter, runs the qua program inner the infinite loop, breaks it at the pause then change again the external parameter,...

 OD QUA